 The concept of pre-commitment traces back to Ulysses ordering his crew to bind him to the mast so he could hear the Sirens' song without steering toward the rocks.
 He knew his future self would be compromised, so his present self removed the option.

-For capital allocation, pre-commitment takes several forms:
+For capital allocation, pre-commitment takes several forms.

-The key is to establish rules when you're not facing specific temptation.
+The key is to establish rules when you're not facing specific temptations.
 The rule needs to exist before the opportunity arrives, not be created in response to it.
 Your excited future self will find reasons to make exceptions.
 Your calm present self needs to make that harder.

 Decision Journal Practice